julienrf/scala-lessons/course/slides/course.md

 - Sometimes the context bound notation is shorter than using an implicit parameter list

-# Named Parameters and Default Parameters
+# Named Parameters, Default Parameters and Repeated Parameters

+## Named Parameters

+## Default Parameters

+## Repeated Parameters

 # Lazy vals and By-Name Parameters